Delivery is £9.95 or free over £60 for all orders within the UK and the Channel Islands.

 How long will my order take to arrive?

 All items should arrive within a week to ten days of your placing the order.
-If we are very busy and it may take longer than ten days, there will be a pop-up box that appears when you view your basket, informing you of the maximum time it will take.
+If we are very busy and it may take longer than ten days for the parcel to arrive, there will be a pop-up box that appears when you view your basket, informing you of the maximum time it will take.

-We will notify you the day your parcel is dispatched, telling you when to expect it.
+We will send you an email when your parcel is dispatched so that you know when to expect it.

 How will my order come?

-Lightweight parcels, such as those containing pots or floating plants, will usually be sent by Royal Mail First Class and will come via your regular postie.
-Other orders will usually be sent by overnight courier.
-We use APC Overnight or sometimes ParcelForce.
-The courier will call at your address.
-If you are not in, the driver has been asked to leave the plants in any safe and shady place.
-If you would prefer the parcel to be left in a specific place, or not to arrive on a certain date, there is a box on our website checkout where you can enter instructions for this.
+Lightweight parcels will usually be sent by Royal Mail next day (First Class or Tracked 24) and will come via your regular postie.
+Larger orders will usually be sent by overnight courier; we use APC Overnight fragile service, or sometimes ParcelForce.
+If you are not in, parcels delivered by Royal Mail will be left in whichever usual place you have agreed with your postie.
+If you are not in when a parcel is delivered by courier, the driver has been asked to leave the plants in any safe and shady place.
+If you have any specific instructions about your parcel, there is a box at the beginning of our website checkout where you can enter details.

-Orders going to the Highlands and Scottish islands, or the Channel Islands, will usually arrive by Royal Mail whatever their size, since courier services to these areas are slower and much more expensive.
-We feel that using Royal Mail is the best option in these cases.
+Orders going to the Highlands and Scottish islands, the Channel Islands, or other offshore islands, will usually arrive by Royal Mail whatever their size, since courier services to these areas are slower and much more expensive.

 Can I alter my order?